You are here

 Recognizing the importance of tutoring, advising, and faculty involvement in students’ success, Title III will develop an early alert system utilizing a triaged approach involving the Academic Achievement Center and the Academic Advising Center.
 The Title III Student Success Initiatives project will introduce specially designed interventions for students who are placed on Academic Probation, or are at-risk of being placed on probation.
 This approach will complement the integrated developmental advising model.

-Professional Development Workshop & Outreach Series
+Professional Development Workshop and Outreach Series

 Multiple departments support professional development sessions designed to engage and facilitate faculty and staff discussion and collaboration on topics related to student success at MassBay.
 These types of presentations, discussions, and trainings will continue to be offered throughout the year, such as: